Tusharbhosalehub/Stopwatch_Project/README.md

 ## Technologies Used
 * HTML: Structure of the webpage.
 * CSS: Styling and layout of the stopwatch interface.
-* JavaScript : Logic and functionality of the stopwatch.
+* JavaScript : Logic and functionality of the stopwatch

 ## Contribution
 Feel free to contribute to the project by suggesting improvements, reporting issues, or submitting pull requests.
 Your feedback and contributions are highly appreciated!